facebookarchive/atom-ide-ui/docs/datatips.md

 Datatips can be pinned to be persistent using the small 'pin' button.

+You can customize the delay for showing and hiding datatips from the "atom-ide-datatip" section in the `atom-ide-ui` package settings.

 ## Service API

 Consume the datatip [Atom service](http://flight-manual.atom.io/behind-atom/sections/interacting-with-other-packages-via-services/) by adding this to your `package.json`: